noir-lang/noir/docs/docs/sdk/usage/account-recovery.md

 ## Recovery Payload

 In practice, a user generates a [RecoveryPayload](../types/sdk/RecoveryPayload) from their account public key, their alias and a trusted third party public key.
-The `RecoveryPayload` includes the `recoveryPublicKey` that is used when an account is [registered](register).
+The `RecoveryPayload` includes the `recoveryPublicKey`.

-To be able to recover an account, a user must have the `RecoveryPayload` generated during registration.
+To be able to recover an account, a user must have the `RecoveryPayload` generated using the SDK.
 Generating a `RecoveryPayload` is **not** deterministic, you will not be able to regenerate a `RecoveryPayload` with the same inputs later.
 Store the recovery payload someplace safe!

 Using the SDK to generate a `RecoveryPayload`: